averoulis13/UCLA-MAS-Thesis/README.md

 7. Determine if any transformations/adjustments should be made to variable aggregation based on the model's performance on training and test sets of the data, and change the model accordingly.

-8. Find an appropriate model that roughly approximates salary.
+8. Test various model structures and compare them to see which one best approximates salary.